 All of us want to help researchers to improve the delivery of health research particularly research which aims to involve children and young people.

-Our monthly meetings are always designed to be fun, engaging and suitable for all ages to enjoy and learn something from.
+Our meetings are always designed to be fun, engaging and suitable for all ages to enjoy and learn something from.

 We have lots of researchers come and visit our group who would like us to provide support to their research and we also take part in many other activities/events which promote young people’s involvement in research.